 Web development has become a multilevel hierarchy-based process for quite long now, divided into two parts: front end and back end.
-A front end is a code executed in a browser that actuates website or web app display and ensures performance of all the elements across various devices, i.e. on the client side.
-A back end is the server rearward, or software and hardware base.
+A front end is a code executed in a browser that actuates website or web application display and ensures performance of all the elements across various devices, i.e. on the client side.
+A back end is the server side, or software and hardware base.
+These terms originate from dividing responsibilities between the external representation and internal implementation.

-Primarily, a back end is a code executed on the server, from which a website or web app is uploaded.
+Primarily, a back end is a code executed on the server, from which a website or web application is uploaded.
 Also, a back end comprises databases of regularly updated websites:

 Above all that, a back end includes algorithms driving powerful online platforms:

-A back end may be a two-level system — with an in-house front end and a lower-level back end.
-For instance, WordPress is a website’s back end; but, for the admin, editors, and authors, the system consists of a front end (a handy engine control or content panel) and another back end (plugins, system PHP files, and MySQL database).
-Let’s look at it from a wider perspective: a server on which a website or web app is hosted is a back end; hosting control panel is a back end’s front end, while no-GUI Linux is a back end’s back end.
+A back end may be two-level — with an in-house front end and a lower-level back end.
+For instance, for readers of a WordPress blog, its engine acts as a back end.
+But for the owner-administrator and authors with permissions to add, change, or remove content, the back-end engine consists of a front end (a handy control panel for the engine or only content) and another back end (plugins, system PHP files, and MySQL database).
+Let’s look at it from a wider perspective: a server where a website or web application is hosted is a back end; a hosting control panel is a back end’s front end; while no-GUI Linux is a back end’s back end.

-So, a back end encompasses hundreds and thousands of behind-the-scene processes that convey the output through a front end.
+So, a back end encompasses hundreds of behind-the-scene processes that convey the output through a front end.
 This means that everything visitors or users do not actually see but what is working, is what we call a back end.
-But, first, you need to find back-end developers who could establish and configure a back-end infrastructure.
+But first, you need to find back-end developers who could establish it.

 These specialists develop and deploy the server side of web resources.
-They can create the basic logic and design the architecture of a projected web app from scratch, and then compose the algorithms that will power the whole system.
-In fact, server code scalability, performance, and security depend on how rationally back-end developers do what they do.
+They can create the basic logic and design the architecture of a projected web app from scratch, and then compose the algorithms for its functioning.
+The performance, scalability, and security of a server code depend on the rationality of back-end developers’ work.

-Back-end developers know their way around DBMSs and can easily relate a code to a database and write query handlers for it.
+Back-end developers are proficient with DBMSs, so they can easily connect a code to a database and write query handlers for it.
 They feel at home when working with web servers receiving http requests from a front end and yield http replies; thus, they can effortlessly create an app that would consider server configuration and capabilities.
-The same is true for application servers if we speak of high-load or mobile apps.
+The same is true for application servers when it comes to high-load or mobile apps.

 A back end is not limited to a website or web app itself.
 It also incorporates web services that connect to other websites, apps, and services.
-Here are some common examples: pingbacks and trackbacks in blogs, sharing on social media, reCAPTCHA, online payments.
-Not only can back-end developers establish interaction with third-party APIs, they also can design their own one to which other resources will refer.
+Here are some examples: pingbacks and trackbacks in the blogosphere, sharing on social media, implemented reCAPTCHA, embedded online payments.
+Not only can back-end developers establish interaction with third-party application programming interfaces (API), they also can create their own one to which other resources will access.

-Though a developers’ key duties are analysing and specifying requirements, designing and programming, they are often entrusted with testing, debugging, and code optimisation.
-Large-scale teams and IT enterprises have testers and special programmers assigned to perform such tasks.
-On the other hand, in small startups driven by two web developers (a front-end dev and back-end dev), who creates a code shall check and refine it.
+Though developers’ key duties are analysing and specifying requirements, designing and programming, they are often entrusted with testing, debugging, and optimising code.
+Large companies have testers and special programmers assigned to perform such tasks.
+In small startups driven by two web developers (a front-end dev and back-end dev), who creates a code shall check and refine it.
 But, it is way more reasonable to delegate these tasks to another team as a fresh eye is better for detecting errors or suggesting improvements.

-For every task, a dedicated programming language, on which a source code will be composed, is selected.
-For the purposes of creating a website’s back end, the most commonly used language is PHP, while web apps can be created on PHP or some other languages, including:
+For every task, a suitable programming language, on which a source code will be composed, is selected.
+For the purposes of creating a website’s back end, the most commonly used language is PHP, while web applications can be created on PHP or some other languages, including:

 Here are programming languages and database management systems used on the server side of popular websites: